franzenzenhofer/Superpowers-Extension/README.md

 - **Capture screenshots** or extract fully-rendered HTML from remote pages
 - ...and more!

-This repo hosts all the extension’s source files, including the background `service_worker.js`, UI pages in `pages/`, and shared styles in `styles/`.
+This repo hosts all the extension's source files, including the background `service_worker.js`, UI pages in `pages/`, and shared styles in `styles/`.

 ---